 Look for someone with a pre-defined Second Photographer

 Lately not everyone is using or needing two photographers.
 If you are one who would benefit from it we believe you should have two ‘primary’ photographers who regularly shoot together.
 You should be able to know exactly who you will get when you book the photographer.
 If you are not sure who will be the second photographer and are only talking to one photographer there is risk you might get someone who is not as good.
 The assumed value in a second photographer is that they can get more angles, with a different perspective, and therefore better photograph your day.
 Often the stereotypical second photographer gets the side stuff and is filler using less than adequate equipment.
 You do not want someone who is just starting out or has not worked with your wedding photographer consistently.
 Perhaps we are biased but husband – wife wedding photographer teams seem to be a great pair for wedding photography.
 They know each other, they have been where you are, and they can adapt to a lot of situations.

 Look for someone with experience making couples happy

 We recommend you look at the reviews and not just for the quality of them but the total number, how spread out they were, and how much specific details they contain.
 The easiest consideration is the sheer number of positive reviews as most couples do not get to writing them even when they are so excited they ask you where they can review you.
 We note how spread out they are because experience takes time and so if you seen them within a short period of time either they are very new, new at making people happy, or potentially fabricating them.
-On that last note we share the specific details because generic reviews with little text mean they were happy but not really really happy.
+There is one photographer in the Colorado market that has hundreds of 5 star reviews yet only makes about 36k a year so as a wedding photographer that is not possible.
+We also say look at the specific details because generic reviews with little text mean they were happy but not really really happy.
 Perhaps it is a personality thing on the reviewers part but if they are all short and generic take caution.